kensakamot/kensakamot.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year Ph.D. student in Economics at the University of Wisconsin-Madison.
+I am a 6th year Ph.D. student in Economics at the University of Wisconsin-Madison.
+**I will be on the job market during the 2025-2026 academic year**.
+Here is my [CV](/files/cv_2025_7.pdf).

 My research interests are in econometrics, especially in network econometrics and its applications.